 Hearing isn’t just about recognizing sounds.
 We need to interpret them.
 Audiobooks can help us exercise “those linguistic areas of your brain that are crucial for comprehension” explains Nancy Tye-Murray, PhD, and professor at Washington University School of Medicine.
 You can also use them to practice listening to foreign accents or multiple voices while you’re not under social pressure—with the magical power to rewind anytime!

 Download them free from your local library and listen on your phone while you’re walking, driving, riding on public transportation, or doing chores at home like washing dishes or folding laundry.
-Depending on the technology level of your hearing aid, you can even stream them directly into your hearing aids via Bluetooth.
+Depending on the technology level of your hearing aid, you can even stream them directly into your hearing aids via Bluetooth, or wear headphones.

 If you have a cochlear implant and are working with a rehab audiologist or speech therapist, ask about training with audiobooks.
 There are ways to approach this for people at all listening levels.

 How to get started